odavid/my-bloody-jenkins/README.md

 * `JENKINS_ENV_ADMIN_ADDRESS` - Define the Jenkins admin email address

 * `JENKINS_ENV_PLUGINS` - Ability to define comma separated list of additional plugins to install before starting up.
 See [plugin-version-format](https://github.com/jenkinsci/docker#plugin-version-format).
-This is option is not recommended, but sometimes it is useful to run the container without creating an inherited image.
+> This is option is not recommended, but sometimes it is useful to run the container without creating an inherited image.

 * `JENKINS_ENV_QUIET_STARTUP_PERIOD` - Time in seconds.
 If speficied, jenkins will start in quiet mode and disable all running jobs.
 Useful for major upgrade.

 * `JENKINS_ENV_CONFIG_MODE` - If set to `jcasc`, then [Configuration as Code Plugin](https://github.com/jenkinsci/configuration-as-code-plugin) will be used instead of [Built-in Configuration Handlers](#configuration-reference).
-By using this mode, see [JCasC Demo](./demo/jcasc-plugin)
+See [JCasC Demo](./demo/jcasc-plugin).
+> This option will disable all configuration handlers used by the image!
+If you still want to use builtin configuration handlers, together with dynamic JCasC snippets, please see [Configuration as Code Section](#configuration-as-code-section).

 ## Configuration Reference
 The configuration is divided into main configuration sections.
 Each section is responsible for a specific aspect of jenkins configuration.